 Often children are encouraged by competition organisers, parents, coaches, talent scouts and others to specialise in a specific sporting domain too early.
 Sport is particularly prone to this phenomenon.

-Young children who display ability at a young age are encouraged to play and practice to the exclusion of other activities in the pursuit of achieving world stardom.
+Young children who display ability at a young age are encouraged to play and practice to the exclusion of other activities.